lski/PathTooLong.Cmd/Readme.md

 # Path Not Too Long

+## Deprecated

+__Windows now has a feature for enabling long filenames on NTFS drives, it is recommended that you use that instead.__

+## Summary

 A command line program that allows the user to delete or copy files/folders with long path names, that normally cause the explorer to throw a PathTooLongException message to the user.

 It is a command line wrapper built upon [PathTooLong](https://github.com/lski/PathTooLong).